 On Sept.
 21, 1699, Samuel Robeson of Philadelphia wrote his will and named “cousin Andrew Robeson of West Jersey” executor along with Samuel’s “friend” Patrick Robinson.
 The will was recorded on Oct.
 16, 1699.
 As the recital above explained, Patrick Robinson died soon thereafter, leaving Andrew Robeson to manage the estate alone.
 In 1701, when Robeson conveyed the proprietary rights to John Reading, he was identified as a resident of “Glocester” County, in West New Jersey.
 A deed dated December 1, 1701 was also recorded in Gloucester, in which Andrew Robeson of Greenwich, Gloucester County, executor of the estate of Samuel Robeson of Philadelphia, gent., dec’d, conveyed part of a share of West Jersey sold by Edw Bylling et al to Andrew Robeson, father of said Samuel, on March 1, 1676-77.9

 It was around 1701 when this Andrew Robeson settled permanently in Pennsylvania, specifically at the estate known as Shoomac Park in Amity Township that was established by Andrew Robeson, Sr., and then inhabited by his son Samuel, until his death in 1699.
-Andrew Robeson, Jr. wrote his will in early 1719/1720, naming his sons and daughters, but not his wife, Mary Spencer, who had died on November 12, 1716.
-His death is recorded on February 17, 1719/20 at Chester, Pennsylvania.10
+Andrew Robeson, Jr. wrote his will in early 1719/1720, naming his sons and daughters, but not his wife, who had died on November 12, 1716.
+His death is recorded on February 17, 1719/20 at Chester, Pennsylvania.10 The Robeson Genealogy of 1916 stated in its title that Andrew Robeson’s wife was Mary Spencer, but in fact she never existed.
+A Robeson descendant informed me that researchers had discovered that Mary’s maiden name was actually Helm.
+She was the daughter of Israel Akesson Helm of the New Sweden Colony.
+The discovery was made by Dr. Peter Craig of the Swedish Colonial Society of Philadelphia.

 Who Were the Robesons of Hunterdon County?